Musare/Musare/.wiki/Configuration.md

 particularly with our standard Docker environment.

-For our standard Docker setup variables should be defined in `.env`, an example can be found in `.env.example`.
+For our standard Docker setup variables should be defined in `.env`, an example can be found in `.env.example`
+(when updating please refer to this file).
 After updating values in `.env`, containers should be restarted or rebuilt.
 If you are using a different setup, you will need to define the relevant environment variables yourself.

 In the table below, the `[SERVICE]_HOST` properties refer to the IP address that the Docker container listens on.
 Setting this to `127.0.0.1` for will only expose the configured port to localhost, whereas setting this to `0.0.0.0` will expose the port on all interfaces.
 The `[SERVICE]_PORT` properties refer to the external Docker container port, used to access services from outside the container.
 Changing this does not require any changes to configuration within container.
 For example, setting the `MONGO_PORT` to `21018` will allow you to access the mongo database through that port on your machine, even though the application within the container is listening on `21017`.

 | Property | Description |
 | --- | --- |